Kyle Patten

-Kyle Patten is a Welsh professional football midfielder who currently plays for Cymru Premier side Barry Town United.
+Kyle Patten is a Welsh professional football midfielder who is a free agent, having last played for Cymru Premier side Haverfordwest County.

 Career

 Patten is a product of the Newport County Academy.
-In August 2014 he was an unused substitute in the match versus Burton Albion and in September 2014 Patten signed his first professional contract with Newport County under manager Justin Edinburgh.
+In September 2014 Patten signed his first professional contract with Newport County under manager Justin Edinburgh.
 In the same month Patten joined Bath City on a one-month loan.
-In January 2015 Patten joined Merthyr Town on loan.
-Patten made his football league debut for Newport County on 18 April 2015 as a second-half substitute in the League Two match versus Dagenham & Redbridge.

 He was released by Newport in May 2015.